roneesh/test_app/readme.md

 ### Installation

-1. Run 'npm install'
+1. Run 'npm install', this will install all the npm packages used on your system
 2. Run 'npm start' to start the app
-3. Change the PORT variable in index.js if you're already using port 3000.
+3. Change the PORT variable in index.js if you're already using port 3000

 ### Code Reviewing This App